Dianthus caryophyllus: Holidays and events

 Carnations are the traditional first wedding anniversary flower.
+Carnations are also known as the "Flower of God".
+The Greek name for carnation is a fusion of "dios" and "anthos".
+Dios is used to describe Zeus while Anthos means flower; thus the name "flower of God" is attached to it.

 Symbols of territorial entities and organizations

 The carnation is the national flower of Spain, Monaco, and Slovenia, and the provincial flower of the autonomous community of the Balearic Islands.
 The state flower of Ohio is a scarlet carnation, which was introduced to the state by Levi L. Lamborn.
 The choice was made to honor William McKinley, Ohio governor and U.S. president, who was assassinated in 1901, and regularly wore a scarlet carnation on his lapel.

-Colours
+Colors

-Carnations do not naturally produce the pigment delphinidin, thus a blue carnation cannot occur by natural selection or be created by traditional plant breeding.
-It shares this characteristic with other widely sold flowers like roses, lilies, tulips, chrysanthemums and gerberas.
+Carnations do not naturally produce the pigment delphinidin, and thus a blue carnation cannot occur by natural selection or be created by traditional plant breeding.
+It shares this characteristic with other widely sold flowers like roses, lilies, tulips, chrysanthemums, and gerberas.

 Around 1996, a company, Florigene, used genetic engineering to extract certain genes from petunia and snapdragon flowers to produce a blue-mauve carnation, which was commercialized as Moondust.
-In 1998, a violet carnation called Moonshadow was commercialized.
+In 1998, a violet carnation called Moonshade was commercialized.
 As of 2004, three additional blue-violet/purple varieties have been commercialized.